WalkerDongGithub/WalkerNet/GlobalDesign.md

 ## Walker Virtual Environment

 This part will use mininet as the basic environment.
 But I will change this tool as the Walker virtual environment, heihei.

+## Software Design

+For the software itself, it need to make sure that:

+### indepedent
+All submodules are independent modules, it can be used to another project.

+For example, the physical layer is an independent module, which can not only build a switch, but also make a packet-capture program like wireshark.

+### as little dependences as possible

+For a student's project, high efficient programming is not what Walker want, but all are under control, and almost all made in Walker.

+By the way, what a pity that configuring the dependencies is what a programmer has to do when he/she wants to run the codes, whether it is well-off or hopeless!
+So I want to eradicate the dependencies configuring as well as possible.